AkshathRaghav/AkshathRaghav.github.io/_projects/maskformer.md

 </div>
 The process begins with the raw image and annotation files (JSON format), which are serialized into TFRecord format, a TensorFlow-specific binary storage format.
 Subsequently, these TFRecords are deserialized, and the data is passed through a series of preprocessing steps including normalization, augmentation, and padding to ensure uniformity of the input data.
 The binary mask generation and the label mapping are integral to preparing segmentation tasks.
 The output is then converted to a format compatible with the models data loader, which feeds the processed data into the training pipeline. (zoom in for a better viewing experience)

-### Overview
+### Compressed Overview
 <div align="center">
   {% include figure.liquid loading="eager" path="assets/img/maskformer/maskformer(3).png" class="img-fluid rounded z-depth-1" %}
 </div>

-The process
-begins with an input image (A), which is processed by a ResNet-50 backbone to extract feature maps.
+After the dataloader step, the model continues with an input image (A), which is processed by a ResNet-50 backbone to extract feature maps.
 Multi-scale features (B) are generated from the backbone and then decoded by a Pixel Decoder (C) to create refined feature maps.
 These are fed into a Transformer Decoder (D), along with a set of learned queries that interact with the feature maps to generate mask embeddings (F).
 An MLP head (E) processes the mask